-Delegates at the 2014 annual RAM Conference agreed that RAM should support research on malaria by providing a scholarship for a qualified post graduate student, from PNG, Solomon Islands, Vanuatu or Timor Leste, to undertake PhD studies in Australia and upon completion return to their home country with thier acquired expertise.
+In 2014, delegates at the annual RAM Conference agreed that RAM should support research on malaria by providing a scholarship for a qualified post graduate student, from PNG, Solomon Islands, Vanuatu or Timor Leste, to undertake PhD studies in Australia and upon completion return to their home country with heir acquired expertise.

 In close consultation with the Australian Institute for Tropical Health and Medicine (AITHM) based at James Cook University (JCU) in Cairns applications were sought for such a student to study any applied aspect of the transmission and control of a vector-borne disease.